 Development: Bérénice Serra and Jacques-Daniel Pillon Swype is a virtual keyboard developed for touchscreen smartphones and tablets that allows the user to write by sliding his finger from the first to the last letter of a word.
 Using a predictive text system, this keyboard can achieve a writing speed of 50 words per minute.
 The Swipe project proposes a translation app that highlights a link between writing speed and the enrichment of language through graphic writing by recording the signs generated with the Swype keyboard.
 Each word then produces a new sign.

-Solo exhibition at Territoires Pionniers - Maison de l'architecture Normandie, Caen, FR.
-Website: festival-interstice.net
+Solo exhibition at Territoires Pionniers - Maison de l'architecture Normandie, Caen, FR. festival-interstice.net

-Group exhibition feating the work Public, Réfectoire des nonnes, October 2017.
+Group exhibition feating my work Public, Réfectoire des nonnes, October 2017.

 Collection: FRAC Normandie Rouen, acquisition 2021 In electronics stores all over the world, smartphones are on display for potential buyers.
 Attached to the furniture, these tilted and aligned objects are no longer "mobile" or even "personal".
 However, all the primary functionalities integrated into smartphones are operational: note-taking, calendar, contacts, camera, clock, etc. Some visitors then activate the camera — by default, the one on the front of the device.
 Once the shot is decided, the image is stored automatically (and without intervention) in the phone's image gallery.
 Since 2014, the PUBLIC project has consisted of collecting the portraits left on these phones.
 The primary challenge of this collection is to rethink the circulation of these user-generated images and their mode of distribution.
 In places open to the public, the distribution of the free newspaper PUBLIC reactivates specific plastic stakes linked to the history of the portrait, at the time of the databases involving the algorithms of facial recognition.